jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 ## `FatalErrorPage`

-Every Redwood project ships with a default `FatalErrorPage` located in `web/src/pages/FatalErrorPage`.
+Every Cedar project ships with a default `FatalErrorPage` located in `web/src/pages/FatalErrorPage`.
 This page gets rendered when an error makes its way all the way to the top of your app without being handled by a catch block or a React error boundary.

 Note that this page behaves differently in development than in production.